-At Ashmole Primary School, early reading will be taught using synthetic phonics as the main approach to reading.
+At Ashmole Primary School, early reading will be taught using systematic, synthetic phonics as the main approach to reading.
 Pupils will be systematically taught the phonemes (sounds), how to blend the sounds all through the word for reading, and how to segment the sounds in order to write words.
 They will be taught to use their phonic skills and knowledge as their first approach to reading, but will also be taught high frequency words and tricky words which do not completely follow the phonic rules.

 Reading is a central part of every pupil’s life at our school and is at the heart of our curriculum; every child in our school is a reader and so are their teachers.
-The school follows the government published programme “Letters and Sounds” using resources from the BBC “Fun with Phonics” published programme which supports us in providing a multi-sensory approach to learning phonics.
+The school follows the government validated programme Little Wandle Letters and Sounds Revised, which ensures children build on their growing knowledge of the alphabetic code, mastering phonics to read and spell as they move through school.